yashsharma127/operator/DEVELOPER_GUIDE.md

 ## deploy-operator.sh

 The `deploy-operator.sh` script is a shell script used to deploy the PHEE Importer Operator to a Kubernetes cluster.
-The script starts by creating the necessary Kubernetes resources, such as the custom resource definition (CRD) for `PaymentHubDeployment`, and then applies the `operator.yaml` file to deploy the operator itself.
-The script also waits for the operator to be fully deployed and ensures that all the necessary resources are created before exiting.
+The script starts by creating the necessary Kubernetes resources, such as the custom resource definition (CRD) for `PaymentHubDeployment`, and then applies the `operator_deployment_manifests.yaml` file to deploy the operator itself.
 This script is essential for automating the deployment process of the operator, making it easy to set up the operator in a Kubernetes cluster.
 It provides a simple and repeatable way to deploy the operator, ensuring that all necessary steps are performed correctly.